ChSt98/Math-Helper/README.md

 # Quaternion
 C++ Library to help with simple Quaternion and Vector calculations.
-The library is prety much finished but is not tested if all functions work correctly
+The library is almost finished but is not tested if all functions work correctly